Steps

 The Simplest Example

+That's all you need to make a running API endpoint.
 Motia will auto-discover this file and wire it into your backend.

-Steps Work Together: Emit + Subscribe
+Steps Work Together: Enqueue + Queue

+Steps aren't isolated.
+They communicate by enqueuing messages that other Steps listen for via queue triggers.
 This is the core of how you build backends with Motia.

-Example Flow: API Step → Event Step
+Example Flow: API Step → Queue Step

-👉 With just two files, you have an API endpoint that triggers an event-driven workflow.
+With just two files, you have an API endpoint that triggers an event-driven workflow.

 Triggers